agbs-uni-bremen/fsmlib-cpp/README.md

    MSVC 2015 under windows 10 - 64 and 32 bit
    clang-703.0.31 under MAC OS - 64 bit

+ To compile under any of these platforms, follow these steps [some platform-specific parameters are specified below].
+   - create a build directory, this will contain the results of the build process (library and main program, object files).
+     Typically, this directory is called build and located in src
+   - change into this build directory
+   - call cmake like this:
+        cmake <relative path from build directory to the src-directory> \
+               -DCMAKE_PREFIX_PATH=<path to Qt 5.7, compiler-specific sub-directory>
+   - this call creates the build files needed by your compiler (Makefiles, MSCV's files, etc.).
+Now compile the source code.
+   - When you want to run the main program, change into sub-directory main which has been created by the the build process and run "fsm-main" (the files needed by the program should be in the same directory, if it's not, move them there)

+ 3.1 Building the library and main program for Linux
+     For Linux platforms, the debug and release versions need to be built separately, using two different build directories.
+Command
+        cmake <relative path from debug build directory to the src-directory> \ -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/gcc_64/ -DCMAKE_BUILD_TYPE=Debug
+     will create the makefiles for a debug version of the code. cmake <relative path from debug build directory to the src-directory> \ -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/gcc_64/ -DCMAKE_BUILD_TYPE=Release
+     will create the makefiles for a release version of the code.
- 3.1 Building the library and main program for Linux 3.2 Building the library and main program for Mac OSX 3.3 Building the library for Windows
+ 3.2 Building the library and main program for Mac OSX
+     Proceed in analogy to 3.1 (linux)
+ 3.3 Building the library for Windows
+     If you are compiling on windows with MSVC, the tool should copy the needed Qt DLLs for the 64 bit version into the right directory.
+Please note that you will need to do that by hand if you are compiling for 32 bit.